 How come the difference?
 This is not to say that the hospital did not know how to recruit.
 Yes, they were constrained by policy, budget, manpower, etc. but they were also hamstrung by three other key factors that they could not change except through outsourcing.

 - They could not go to market without revealing their identity.
 The location, rather unjustly, had a poor reputation which immediately ruled out many applicants who would simply not apply based on their preconceptions.
-As a third party provider we advertised under our own brand without revealing the location until the candidate called in, at which point their prejudices could be challenged with facts.
+As a third-party provider, we advertised under our own brand without revealing the location until the candidate called in, at which point their prejudices could be challenged with facts.

 - Doctors are reluctant to approach their future employer directly as they may be acquainted with them as a colleague.
 There may also be a concern that their current employer will find out that they are looking (think: director at Coke calling up their counterpart at Pepsi about a job - awkward!).
 We were able to provide applicants confidentiality in the crucial first step of declaring their interest.

-- Through our networks, and by dint of our third party status, we could directly approach doctors who we identified as being of potential interest.
+- Through our networks, and by dint of our third-party status, we could directly approach doctors who we identified as being of potential interest.
 We could gauge their interest in the role or at least tap into their networks.

 There are many additional benefits of outsourcing such a specialized activity to a professional recruiter.
-Like all experts we hone our skill, networks, marketing channels and procedures purely around this one function - something no hospital should invest in for those sporadic occasions where such capabilities are required.
+Like all experts, we hone our skill, networks, marketing channels and procedures purely around this one function - something no hospital should invest in for those sporadic occasions where such capabilities are required.

 The concept of exclusivity may seem counter-intuitive.
-"Why wouldn't I keep me options open?" is a regular argument put forward.
+"Why wouldn't I keep my options open?" is a regular argument put forward.
 However consider this: would you ask ten accountants to do your tax return only to pay the one that seems to come up with the best, or quickest, result?
 Not many professionals would accept such terms yet recruiters do every day.
 Partnership cuts both ways so if you want to get the best out of your recruiter give them a period of exclusivity.

-I believe that it is incumbent upon our industry to put forward compelling enough arguments such that our hospital clients are willing to trust us with their up front recruitment assignments.
-The benefits, both in terms of cost effectiveness and quality of service, are undeniable.
+I believe that it is incumbent upon our industry to put forward compelling enough arguments such that our hospital clients are willing to trust us with their upfront recruitment assignments.
+The benefits, both in terms of cost-effectiveness and quality of service, are undeniable.
 A locum over the course of a year will cost twice as much as a permanent hire, not to mention continuity of care issues.